Too Late Blues

-Too Late Blues is a 1961 black-and-white American film directed by John Cassavetes and starring Bobby Darin, Stella Stevens and Everett Chambers.
+Too Late Blues is a 1961 black-and-white American musical drama film directed by John Cassavetes and starring Bobby Darin, Stella Stevens and Everett Chambers.
 It is the story of jazz musician "Ghost" Wakefield and his relationship with both his fellow band members and his love interest, Jess, a beautiful would-be singer.
 The film was written by Cassavetes and Richard Carr.

 It was the first film that Cassavetes produced for a major Hollywood studio, Paramount, and Darin's first nonsinging role.

 Plot

 "Ghost" Wakefield is the leader of a struggling jazz band.
 At a party he meets the attractive singer Jess, who is in a relationship with the Ghost's agent, Benny.
 At Ghost's insistence, she joins the band, and he begins a relationship with her, antagonizing Benny.

 Benny arranges for the band to cut a record.
 In a party at a bar celebrating the recording session, Benny encourages a tough guy, Tommy, to pick a fight with the band.
 Ghost avoids fighting, causing a rift with Jess.
 She leaves the band, and it breaks up.
 Ghost becomes the protege of a rich patron, playing the piano in night clubs, his career in decline, while the rest of the band plays inferior music to make a living.

 Ghost locates Jess, who has become a prostitute, and goes with her to the other band members, who reject him but begin playing their old music with Jess singing.